 Like humans, dogs may develop a sensitive stomach for a variety of reasons.
 Bacterial and viral infections may cause diarrhea and upset stomach.
 Parasites are another common cause of stomach upset in dogs.

 Finding out what’s causing your dog’s sensitive stomach is essential to finding solutions.
-If your pet is suffering from an infection, medications can help clear it up.
-If the problem is an allergic reaction to ingredients in their kibble, changing up their diet can help ease symptoms.
 Here’s how to figure out what’s causing your dog’s tummy problems.

 How To Identify the Cause of a Sensitive Stomach